Student Privacy (FERPA)

 Contact the University Registrar if you have questions relative to compliance with these guidelines.

 FERPA training is required of every Virginia Tech faculty, staff, wage, and student employee who has access to student data and must be renewed every two years.
-Online on-demand training is available through Scholar.
+Online on-demand training is available through CANVAS.
 Obtaining a 100% score on the quiz at the end of the online training is required in order to be considered complete.
-This training is available to everyone however users must join the site prior to having access.
+This training is available to everyone; however, users must join the site prior to having access.
 In order to join the site you must:

-- Go to Scholar (https://scholar.vt.edu/portal) and log in with your Virginia Tech PID and password.
+- Go to CANVAS and log in with your Virginia Tech PID and password.

 In person training is also available for departments.
-To schedule an in person training please contact David Green at firstname.lastname@example.org.
+To schedule an in person training please contact David Green.